with goode companye, I love and shall until I die."

 1999 by a group of friends who enjoyed making music with each other.

-While there have been some changes in membership, four of the
+While there have been some changes in membership, two of the

 original members remain.
 The members of Pastyme are all active in